Foxing (band): Style

 Foxing have been described as indie rock and post-rock.
 The Albatross has been described as chamber rock, emo, indie rock, math rock, and post-rock, reminiscent of American Football, Dads, Empire!
 Empire!
 (I Was a Lonely Estate), and The World Is a Beautiful Place & I Am No Longer Afraid to Die.
 Dealer has been described as emo, indie rock and post-rock.

 Awards

 Dealer was ranked at number 2 on AbsolutePunk's top albums of 2015 list.
 The album was included in TheWaster's top albums of 2015 list.

+In 2019, BrooklynVegan ranked Dealer at number 32 and Nearer My God at number 2 in their list of the top punk and emo albums of the 2010s.